-What is the GPhC Exam?
+What is the Common Registration Assessment (CRA)?

-GPhC Exam Format
+CRA Exam Format

 Single Best Answer (SBA)